Will this purchase ‘bring me joy’? A practical guide to shopping deliberately

 If you know what you’re really looking for – the want behind your want – you’re much more likely to make purchases that actually increase your happiness.
 So, try asking yourself:

-- What need am I looking to fulfill – identity expression, competence, or relatedness?
+- What need am I looking to fulfil – identity expression, competence, or relatedness?

 - Does this purchase check one or more of those boxes?